CTCycle/FEXT-Autoencoder/README.md

 **5) Exit:** close the program immediately

 ### 5.2 Resources
 This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
-By default, all data is stored within an SQLite database; however, users have the option to export data into separate CSV files if desired.
+By default, all data is stored within an SQLite database.
 To visualize and interact with SQLite database files, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.

 The directory structure includes the following folders: